JasonTroup-dev/ADHD-Study-AI/README.md

 I built ADHD Study AI to solve that gap.

 The goal is not to replace studying.
-The goal is to remove the friction around starting, planning, and staying focused.
-The app helps students answer:
+The goal is to protect the momentum it takes to start.

-- What do I need to work on today?
-- What is the next small step?
-- What does this assignment actually require?
-- Which study material is relevant when I get stuck?
-- How can I make progress without getting overwhelmed?
+When you have ADHD and finally feel ready to focus, you do not want to spend that energy answering a dozen setup questions before you can begin.
+What do I need to work on today?
+What is the next step?
+What does this assignment actually require?
+Which study material is relevant to what I am working on?
+What can I do right now without getting overwhelmed?

+ADHD Study AI is built to answer those questions faster, so students can move from intention to action while their focus is still there.

+This project is very personal to me because it reflects the kind of tool I wish I had while trying to balance coursework, maintaining focus, deadlines, and the executive dysfunction that can come with ADHD.

-This project is personal because it reflects the kind of tool I wish I had while trying to balance coursework, focus, deadlines, and the executive dysfunction that can come with ADHD.
+This project is very personal to me because it reflects the kind of tool I wish I had while trying to balance coursework, maintaining focus, deadlines, and the executive dysfunction that can come with ADHD.

 ---